xyzhangcs/xyzhangcs.github.io/_pages/about.md

 I have participated in multiple national-level projects, including the Science Fund for Creative Research Groups and the Key Program of the National Natural Science Foundation of China (NSFC), the National Defense Pre-Research Foundation of China, the Chinese Defence Advance Research Program of Science and Technology, China, and the major project of the National Social Science Fund of China.
 As a core technical member, I have also participated in 10+ research projects collaborating with important government agencies and enterprises such as the Cyberspace Administration of China, Huawei, Honor, China Shipbuilding Industry Corporation, and Hikvision.

-Meanwhile, as a core technical member, I achieved the commercialization of research outcomes related to disk failure prediction, generating over one million yuan in economic benefits.
+Meanwhile, as a key technical personnel, the successful commercialization of research outcomes related to hard disk failure prediction was achieved, generating economic benefits exceeding one million yuan.

 My research about fault Prediction for storage drives, as one of the key innovations in the project "Key Technologies and Applications for Efficient and Reliable Mass Data Storage Systems", was awarded the Second Prize of the National Science and Technology Progress Award in 2023.